gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 required for WebGL.
 The code is not that much larger.
 It's not about the amount of lines required.
 It's about the amount of **knowledge** required.
 In the two 3D libraries they take care of the 3D.
-You give them a camera position and field of view, a couple of lights and, a cube.
+You give them a camera position and field of view, a couple of lights, and a cube.
 They deal with all the rest.
-In other words.
-They are 3D libraries.
+In other words: They are 3D libraries.

 In WebGL on the other hand you need to know matrix math, normalized coordinates, frustums, cross products, dot products, varying interpolation, lighting